leahkim07/DH110/assignment07/README.md

 ## Tasks
 This interactive prototype supports 3 tasks:
-1. Going through a lesson and accessing the progress tracker
+1. Accessing the progress tracker
 2. Utilizing the filter function
 3. Creating an account and logging in